vbmobile/mobile-id-documentation/docs/Features/BoardingPass/BoardingPass_Index.md

 shown in the following images:

 ![Boarding Pass Example](Assets/BP_Flow.png "Boarding Pass Flow"){: style="display: block; margin: 0 auto"}

-The use of the preview layout depends on the **showPreview** flag in the BoardingPassScanParameters.

 You can also apply your app’s colors and fonts to these layout solutions, to keep your brand’s image consistent.
 Check Customization tab to learn more about branding of each view.